LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Multi-Region Secrets - read replicas in sync with Primary Secret
   * Able to promote read replica secret to standalone secret (eg: multi-region application DB distaster recovery)
   * SSM parameter store can be utilized if wanting to track versions/values of secrets

+### Amazon GuardDuty:
+  * Threat detection service that continuously monitors AWS accounts and workloads for malicious activity to deliver detailed security findings for visibility and remediation
+  * Helps against the following:
+    * Can protect against CryptoCurrency attacks (has a dedicated "finding" for it)
+    * Anomaly detection via ML
+    * Malware scanning
+    * AWS accounts
+    * EC2
+    * EKS
+    * S3
+    * EBS (malware scan[s])
+  * Scans these data sources:
+    * CloudTrail Events log
+    * CloudTrail S3 data event logs
+    * VPC Flow logs
+    * DNS query logs
+    * EKS audit logs
+  * Disabling will delete all data, while suspending will stop analysis, but not delete

 ### Security Groups (SGs):
   * Stateful connection, allowing inbound traffic to the necessary ports, thus enabling the connection